How to Write a Formal Letter

 Use proper format and presentation

 Remember that the first impression is the one that lasts.
 Use good quality paper and a matching envelope for your formal letter.
 Make sure the recipient is addressed properly and that his or her name is spelled correctly.
 Equally important—don't forget to sign the letter!
+Check out our letter writing ebook, which features several examples of formal letters.

 Present your ideas properly: Formatting a formal letter